ucc23/ucc/_clusters/trumpler32.md

 UTI_C_lit_desc: Well-studied
 UTI_C_dup_desc: Unique
 summary: |
     <b>Trumpler 32</b> is a very rich, very dense object of very high <a href="/faq#what-is-the-c3-parameter" title="C3 classification" target="_blank">C3 quality</a>.
 Its parallax locates it at a relatively close distance, <a href="#tab_gcpos" onclick="activateTabById(event, 'tab_gcpos', 'gcpos')">above the mid-plane</a>, affected by moderate extinction.
-It is catalogued as a massive, near-solar metallicity, intermediate-age cluster, but with a <u>large variance across recent sources</u> for the metallicity and mass parameters (see <a href="#parameters" onclick="activateTabById(event, 'tab_parameters', 'parameters')">Parameters</a>).
+It is catalogued as a massive, near-solar metallicity, intermediate-age cluster, but with a <u>large variance across recent sources</u> for the age, metallicity, and mass parameters (see <a href="#parameters" onclick="activateTabById(event, 'tab_parameters', 'parameters')">Parameters</a>).
 It is well-studied in the literature.
 badge_dist: "Relatively close"
 badge_dist_url: "dist_min=1&dist_max=3"
 badge_av: "Moderate extinction"